 Income distribution and inequality

-The income quintile share ratio, often referred to as the ‘S80/S20 ratio’, is defined as the ratio of the total income received by the top quintile (i.e. the 20 % of the population with the highest income) to that received by the bottom quintile (i.e. the 20 % of the population with the lowest income).
-For example, an S80/S20 ratio of 6 means that those at the top of the income scale earn on average six times more than those at the bottom.
-While it does not convey information on the distribution of income across all economic groups, it is a convenient way to compare inequality over time or across countries.
+The income quintile share ratio, often referred to as the ‘S80/S20 ratio’, is a basic measure of income distribution.
+It is calculated as the ratio of total income received by the 20 % of the population with the highest income (the top quintile) to that received by the 20 % of the population with the lowest income (the bottom quintile).
+For example, an S80/S20 ratio of six means that people at the top of the income scale earn on average six times more than those situated at the bottom of the income scale.
+While it does not convey information on the distribution of income across all economic groups, this indicator provides a convenient means of comparing income inequalities over time and/or across countries.

 Risk of poverty

 A relative measure of poverty